-NHS Employers is not a regulatory or prescribed body and therefore is unable to investigate concerns raised by individual members of staff or to act on their behalf.
+NHS Employers is not a regulatory or prescribed body and is therefore unable to investigate concerns raised by individual members of staff or to act on their behalf.

 Familiarise yourself with your organisation's raising concerns policy